British study shows how fast kilos return after ending weight-loss drugs

 “Greater weight loss tends to result in faster weight regain,” lead study author Sam West of Oxford University explained.

-This could be because people who have learned to eat more healthily and exercise more often continue to do so even as they regain weight.
+This could be because people who have learnt to eat more healthily and exercise more often continue to do so even as they regain weight.

 Dr Jebb emphasised that GLP-1 drugs “are a really valuable tool in obesity treatment – but obesity is a chronic relapsing condition”.